-Indian Automotive industry is leapfrogging to BS-VI regime with little time to put pieces in place.
-This has created a big challenge and a technical void which needs to be filled in less than 2 year's time i.e. by April 2020.
+Indian Automotive industry is leapfrogging to BS 6 regime with little time to put pieces in place.
+This has created a big challenge in engine testing domain and a technical void which needs to be filled in less than a year's time i.e. by April 2020.
 Most of the OEMs are ready with concepts, technologies and after treatment options.
-But time available for validation still remains very short.
+But time available for engine testing still remains very short.

-Even though the validation methodology remains same for most of the powertrain with the exception of after treatment options, there are new challenges for engineering aspects of BS VI implementation.
+Even though the engine testing methodology remains the same for most of the powertrain with the exception of after treatment options, there are new challenges for engineering aspects of BS 6 implementation.

 1- Engine and part development - This is the core area of development where most technologies are already existing.
-Most of the OEMs are entering calibration and validation phase.
+Most of the OEMs are entering engine testing and powertrain calibration phase.

-3- Testing and validation for vehicle performance and durability - Most of the OEMs are in prototype phase and will be entering this (testing & validation) phase in early 2019.
+3- Engine testing and validation for vehicle performance and durability - Most of the OEMs are in prototype phase and will be entering this (engine testing & validation) phase in 2019.

 - Since many models of every OEM need to be validated, it has created a shortage of time and resources.
-Thus, OEMs are working round the clock to achieve this.
+Thus, OEMs are working round the clock to achieve efficient engine testing.

-- Second challenge is huge amount of data that is been created during these testing in short time period.
-This we have answered using the BS6 Edition of ASI Datalab.
+- Second challenge is huge amount of data that is been created during this engine testing in short time period.
+This we have answered using the BS 6 Edition of ASI Datalab.
 Click here.

 Most OEMs are now ready with proto vehicles.
-Now biggest challenge is of validating the system in the Indian climate with hot temperatures of up to 50-degree Celsius, cold temperatures of -20 degree Celsius and the coastal regions.
+Now biggest challenge is now performing engine testing in the Indian climate with hot temperatures of up to 50-degree Celsius, cold temperatures of -20 degree Celsius and the coastal regions.

-Some of the general outcomes of this study are in below graphs which are used to assess vehicle performance based on ECU mapping.
+Some of the general outcomes of this study are in below graphs which are used to assess vehicle performance based on ECU remapping.